SurveyMonkey/public_api_docs/includes/_collectors.md

 name | Name of the collector | String thank_you_message | Message for thank you page | String disqualification_message | Message for disqualification page | String
-close_date  | Close date of collector | Date string
-closed_page_message | Message shown when someone visits a closed survey | String redirect_url | Redirects respondent to this url upon survey completion | String
+disqualification_url | Redirect to this url for disqualification page | String close_date  | Close date of collector | Date string closed_page_message | Message shown when someone visits a closed survey | String redirect_url | Redirects respondent to this url upon survey completion | String